YujenM/News_Api/README.md

 - **React:** The app is built using the React library for building user interfaces.
 - **News API:** The app fetches news data from the [News API](https://newsapi.org/).

-## Contributing

-If you'd like to contribute to the development of this News App, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License